 6. Golf at Rosemarkie

-If you love golf, then you will definitely want to make a stop at the Fortrose and Rosemarkie Golf Club.
-In operation since 1793, this is the 15th oldest recorded golf course in the world, and its location on this stunning peninsula makes for a very memorable round of golf.
+If you love golf, then you’ll want to make a stop at the Fortrose and Rosemarkie Golf Club.
+The club describes its links as the 15th oldest recorded golf course in the world, and it has been in operation since 1793.
+Its location out towards Chanonry Point makes for a memorable round of golf, with views down the Moray Firth.

 It’s definitely one of the more popular courses in Scotland, and is open to visitors to play.
 You just need to book in advance via their website, and of course, to have golfing experience.
 The course is described as fast, and has tight fairways and bunkers galore.